Caleb-Seely/GarminRemoteV2/README.md

 3. It simulates a click on that button to trigger a photo or video capture.

 > ⚠️ Because this action requires analyzing and interacting with other apps on the screen, **Accessibility permissions** are essential for CameraClick to function.

 ---

-### 🔒 Privacy First

-CameraClick uses Android’s **AccessibilityService** to perform a very specific task: simulate a tap on your phone’s camera shutter when triggered from your Garmin watch.
-This is the only reason the service exists — it’s not used for any form of surveillance, keylogging, or data harvesting.

-I want to be completely transparent:
-**I have no interest in collecting personal data.**
-CameraClick does **not** read or store any app content, camera images, or personal information.
-The AccessibilityService is only used because it’s the **only available method** on Android to interact with other apps in this way.

-The only data I do collect is **non-personal usage statistics** — things like how often the remote shutter is triggered or whether the app has crashed.
-These help me improve reliability, diagnose bugs, and better support the app.
-**No app names, no user identifiers, and no camera data is ever collected or stored.**

-Apps and their button prefrences are stored locally on device only.

-**If you ever have questions about what’s being used or why, reach out — I'm happy to explain it.
-I built CameraClick for myself, and I’m sharing it with others who want the same simple, private functionality.**

----